I don’t know what to write about Copenhagen! 😦

 I got a feeling that some of his friends thought he was crazy for even thinking about doing that, but for me, his plan was interesting.
 I actually remembered a friend that I had when I was a little girl – she was sick so often and finally her parents changed her name, and boom, she became healthy ever since.
 This is some kind of a belief in my country.
 Sick kid = in need for name amendment 🙂

 I told this to Christian and he seemed to be excited to know I have encountered a similar thing in the past.
 As for me, it was so cool to know that this guy Christian actually owns a shop in Copenhagen called NoEnd that sells jewelry from Bali!
-What a coincidence (my husband and I have a house in Bali)!
+What a coincidence (my partner and I have a house in Bali)!
 He said the name of his supplier (and artist) in Bali is Gusti.
 Sure 😀

 We had a fun conversation and one thing I remember the most was when Christian told me about the salary taxes in Denmark.
 Normal employees (office workers, etc.) will have to pay 50% of their salary to the government, while self-employed or business owners like him have to pay 70%!
 That’s INSANE!
 But hang on, this is also why Danes can be the ‘happiest people’ in the world.
 With this amount of tax people pay every month, the government provides really good education system and health care – which are very crucial things for someone’s future.
 The corruption rate is also very low here.
 Few have too little, and few have too much.
 When happiness is measured by social equality, then no wonder why Denmark is always ranking high.

 If you have made it this far and really read every single story I shared in this post, THANK YOU – so much.
 I hope you can learn something from my experiences – and that you are not discouraged to visit Copenhagen!
-I look forward to visit this city again someday, but with my husband (who’s a chef).
+I look forward to visit this city again someday, but with my partner (who’s a chef).
 Cause as I said, recently Copenhagen has become more famous for its food scene, and this is because there’s a significant growth of the number of unique bistros and even Michelin-star restaurants there… So if you’re a foodie, Copenhagen is definitely a not-to-miss when you visit Europe! xxx